DimeZilla/phpdoc-github-markdown/README.md

 ## Got Issues?
 Write me a note or log an issue in github.

+## Example
+An example can be found here in [`./example/docs`](https://github.com/DimeZilla/phpdoc-github-markdown/tree/master/example/docs)

 ## Testing
 Run phpdoc from the `./example/` directory and see if the output is satisfactory to you.